 Again, Navius was pleased.
 “Is this not the behavior we have come to expect from a demon on the brink of madness?
 This attack was only the beginning.
 Soren…please continue.”

 Zarius seemed suspicious.
 “This hardly sounds plausible, Soren.
-You expect us to believe that he attacked you for no reason?”
+You expect us to believe that this halflife boy attacked you for no considerable reason, whatsoever?”

 I spoke up, “This is ridiculous.
-Why would he threaten and then lead a full blown attack on an arena promoter if he didn’t have a reason to do so?”
+Why would he threaten this man and then lead a full blown attack on a fighting arena promoter if he didn’t have a definitive reason to do so?”

 But Soren kept going, “He was INSANE!
 My entire warehouse and everything in the surrounding area was torn to pieces!
-I lost MANY of my best warriors, including my personal bodyguard, in a single night.
-He was a monster!”
+I lost MANY of my best officers, including my own personal bodyguard, in a single night.
+He was a monster!!!”
 He said.
-“I saw…with my own eyes…a beast rise up from within.
-A demon made PURELY of shadows and darkness, grew out of his anger and consumed him.
+“I saw…with my own eyes…a beast rise up from within him.
+An evil creature made PURELY of shadows and darkness grew out of his intense anger and consumed him.
 Giant black wings, fangs…unimaginable power!
 Never before had I seen such destruction.
-He tore through that place like a whirlwind, my soldiers savagely torn to shreds by this creature’s level of madness.
-I was lucky to escape with my life.”
+He tore through that place like a whirlwind, my soldiers savagely torn to shreds by this creature’s level of unrestrained madness.
+I was lucky to escape that place with my life.”

-Just then, I got another message from Julian who was trying his best to remain silent during the meeting, but was forced to let me know his current thoughts on what was happening.
+Just then, I got another mental message from Julian who was trying his best to remain silent during the meeting, but was forced to let me know his current thoughts on what was happening.
 “He’s lying.”
+He said.

 “That Soren guy…he’s lying.
 Or at least HALF lying!
-I can see it.”
+I can sense it.”

 “JULIAN!
 I WARNED you not to read anyone’s mind!”
 I snapped.

-“You said not to read an ELDERS’ minds.”
+“You said not to read an ELDER′S mind.”

 “I said NOBODY’S but mine!”
-I scolded him, but he stood firm.
+I scolded him, but he stood firm on his discovery.

 “Doesn’t mean he’s not lying about this.
 He′s not being honest.
 Romey, you’ve GOT to tell them!
 You′ve got to make them believe.”
 He said, and I struggled with trying to find an opening to even accuse this ‘Soren’ vampire of any untruths.

 “Just…SHHHH!
 Ok?”
-I told him.
-And then addressed the council.
-“Lord Zarius, I have reason to believe that Navius’ so-called witness is not telling us the whole truth about his encounters with Mimic.”
+I told Julian.
+And then I turned to address the council.
+“Lord Zarius, I have reason to believe that Navius’ so-called witness is not telling us the whole truth about his encounters with alleged Mimic.”

 Instead, I turned to Soren.
 “You said the Mimic attacked you out of pure rage.
 Madness.
-What could have gotten him so angry?”
+What could have gotten him so angry, in your opinion?”

 “Did he demonstrate this loss of control in your arena?”

 I repeated.
-“I am asking you…if at any time…this ‘insane monster’ demonstrated a loss of control in you fighting arena?
-It seems that a vampire with that level of power would have somehow revealed these unbalanced tendencies while fighting in the ring.
+“I am asking you…if at any time…this ‘insane monster’ demonstrated a loss of control in your ‘Stronghold’ fighting arena?
+It seems that a vampire with that level of immense power would have somehow revealed these unbalanced tendencies while fighting in the ring.
 Right?
 Maybe something that could have alerted you to some level of instability long before his…unprovoked attack on your warehouse.
 It′s doubtful that he would be able to hide his malice and mean-spirited abilities from you.
 Especially in a place where fighting and aggression is pushed to such high extremes.”

 “He…he simply wanted to gain more power.
 That’s why he was in the arena.
 He must have been trying to hide it, like you said.
 But, even then, from the moment I met him, I knew that there was something evil brewing inside of him…”

-“And yet, when seeing him at the IceZone, you approached him again.
+“And yet, upon seeing him at the IceZone, you approached him again.
 A second time.
 Is this right?
-You made him an offer to help you generate revenue for your arena.
-Are we to believe that you wanted or needed help from an unpredictable vampire psychopath that you claimed not to trust in the first place?”
-I said, but Navius interfered with my questioning.
+You made him an offer to help you generate some much needed revenue for your arena.
+Are we to believe that you wanted, or needed, assistance from an unpredictable vampire psychopath that you claimed not to trust in the first place?”
+I said, but Navius swiftly moved in to interfere with my questioning.

 “A beast with large black wings and fangs.
-A destroyed warehouse.
-HUNDREDS of vampire lives lost.
+A destroyed warehouse!
+MORE vampire lives lost!
 An outright threat, when mention of his sire was made, a threat that was carried out with great cruelty.
 A merciless vampire with nothing on his mind other than how to protect his own sire from a prophecy that is inevitably going to come true no matter WHAT he does to try and prevent it.”
 Navius looked towards Lord Zarius and said, “Sir…if we do not act now, we risk losing the opportunity to act at ALL.
 The child grows stronger each and every night.
-The last vampire Mimic nearly destroyed us all, and that was WITHOUT the technological advances in communication and surveillance that we have in this day and age.
-Not to mention that the Mimic had a MUCH smaller population of vampire extras to draw from back then.
-In this city alone, there are enough extras to make this new demon nearly invinceable in a very short time!
+The last vampire Mimic nearly destroyed our entire civilization, and that was without the technological advances in communication and surveillance that we have in this day and age.
+Not to mention that the last Mimic had a MUCH smaller population of vampire extras to draw from back then.
+In this city, alone, there are enough extra abilities to make this new demon nearly invincible in a very short amount time!
 It is CRUCIAL that we take a stand and settle this now.
 Or there may be no time left for any of us.”